On the Efficiency of Energy Markets with Non-Merchant Storage: Market Properties of the Multi-Interval Market Clearing

 Suppose the market is cleared for two sequential hours.
-The market participants include a single load, two generators, and a non-merchant storage with capacity $\overline{S} = 2.5 \si{{\watt\hour}}$. \ifarxiv{ The time-dependent parameters, demand and production limits, utility, and cost, are summarized in Appendix \ref{ap:data}, and will also be visible in market-clearing diagrams. } \else{ The time-dependent parameters, i.e. demand and production limits, utility, and cost, are not specified here for brevity, but will be visible in market-clearing diagrams.
-The exact values can be found in our online appendix \cite{Arxiv}. }\fi The corresponding code is available online \cite{GitHub}.
+The market participants include a single load, two generators, and a non-merchant storage with capacity $\overline{E} = 2.5 \si{{\watt\hour}}$ and initial level $E^\text{init} = 0$.
+The time-dependent parameters, demand and production limits, utility, and cost, are summarized in Table \ref{tab:time-inputs}, and will also be visible in market-clearing diagrams.
+The corresponding code is available online \cite{GitHub}.

 In order to evaluate the effect of splitting the market clearing on primal and dual solutions, we solve both the split-horizon problem with perfect foresight and the full-horizon problem.
 We thus show that the lack of dispatch support is not due to imperfect information, but an inherent effect of the market splitting.
 The optimal values for relevant variables are summarized in Table \ref{tab:cs-results}.
 The primal variables of the full- and split-horizon problems have equal optimal values and therefore appear in the table only once.